 Populations have declined due to habitat loss, the illegal pet trade, and road collisions, while new threats like emerging diseases and climate change are compounding these issues.

 Amphibian and reptile species have unique life history, behavior, diet, and habitat needs, which makes them more vulnerable than other species to change.
-This first-of-its-kind fund will provide lasting support for Wisconsin’s most threatened and endangered species, including:
+This first-of-its-kind fund provides lasting support for Wisconsin’s most threatened and endangered species, including:

 1. Blanchard’s Cricket Frog